 While not necessarily “easy” to get to, Piombino is well worth visiting on many levels.
 It has sun, sand, sea, history, nature, art, great food, and wonderful people!
-If you are not arriving by automobile, or boat, then chances are you are taking a train, in which case you need to change trains at the Campiglia Marittima station, for one that goes to Populonia and Piombino.
-It’s a short ride, approx. 15 minutes, and then you will arrive in the center of town.
+If you are not arriving by automobile or boat, then, chances are, you are taking a train, in which case you need to change trains at the Campiglia Marittima Station, for one that goes to Populonia and Piombino.
+It is a short ride, approximately 15 minutes, and then, you will arrive in the center of town.
 Since I was arriving from Massa Marittima, which has no train station, I decided to take a taxi from Massa to Piombino.
-It cost approx. E 65.00, and was a lovely 45 minute ride through the Tuscan countryside.
+It cost approximately €65.00, and was a lovely 45-minute ride, through the Tuscan countryside.

 Piombino is situated at the tip of a promontory, overlooking the Thyrrenian Sea.
 Like most Italian cities, there is a “Centro Storico,” or Historical Center, and also a newer part of town.
 I was staying on the edge of town, in an area that used to be its own separate village, but has now been taken in by the city of Piombino, called Salivoli.
 This area is best known for its Marina, which is Piombino’s tourist luxury yacht port.
 I had rented, on Booking.com, a two-bedroom apartment with a full kitchen, and a terrace overlooking the sea.

 Since the apartments are on a hill, there was an elevator to take you down to the port area, next to which there is a small, lovely beach.

 One of my neighbors seemed to be enjoying the sunshine as much as I was!
 This is a lovely neighborhood.
 While it is not teeming with shops or restaurants, there are a few, and the center of town is a 15-minute walk away.